 However, much of the historical market movement is noise or random action.
 So, the problem arises when we over-optimize our system to the historical data, and our system begins to key into patterns within the noise instead of exploiting a true market edge.
 Finding a pattern in the noise can produce great-looking equity curves on historical data, but the equity curve can break down quickly on out-of-sample data.

 Overfitting occurs when a model is excessively complex and has too many parameters.
 If you find yourself adding filter upon filter, you may be overfitting.
-By having too many filters or parameters, you'll likely create an overfitted model that is not generalizable to new data.
+Too many filters or parameters will likely create an overfitted model that needs to be more generalizable to new data.
 Put another way.
 You're likely building a trading system that can only trade on the in-sample!

 How to Prevent Overfitting When Building Your Strategy